Skip to the content

 Medications

 Many medications are not allowed during pregnancy and breastfeeding.
+An information sheet on the first-aid kit for pregnant and breastfeeding women is available.
 A doctor should be consulted about suitable drugs for common complaints during travel.

 Stays at high altitudes/scuba diving